Exact Lexicographic Scheduling and Approximate Rescheduling: Exact LexOpt Branch-and-Bound Algorithm (Stage 1)

 \subsection{Branch-and-Bound Description}

-Initially, the branch-and-bound method sorts the jobs in non-increasing processing time order, i.e.\ $p_1\geq p_2 \geq \ldots \geq p_n$.
-The search space is a full tree with $n+1$ levels.
-The root node is located in level $0$.
-The set of leaves is the set $\mathcal{S}$ of all possible $m^n$ possible solutions.
-Each node except for the leaves has exactly $m$ children.
-For each $\ell\in\{0,1,\ldots,n-1\}$, a node $v$ in the $\ell$-th tree level represents a fixed assignment of jobs $J_1,\ldots,J_{\ell}$ to the $m$ machines and jobs $J_{\ell+1},\ldots,J_n$ remain to be assigned.
-The $m$ children of node $v$ correspond to every possible assignment of job $J_{\ell+1}$ to the $m$ machines.
+Initially, we sort jobs in non-increasing processing times, i.e.\ $p_1 \geq \ldots \geq p_n$.
+The search space is a tree with $n+1$ levels.
+The root node appears at level $0$.
+The leaves are the set $\mathcal{S}$ of all possible $m^n$ possible schedules, i.e.\ job-to-machine assignments.
+Each non-leaf node $v$ at level $\ell\in\{0,1,\ldots,n-1\}$ of the tree represents a fixed assignment of jobs $J_1,\ldots,J_{\ell}$ to the $m$ machines and jobs $J_{\ell+1},\ldots,J_n$ remain to be assigned.
+In addition, node $v$ has $m$ children corresponding to every possible assignment of job $J_{\ell+1}$ to the $m$ machines.

 Denote by $\mathcal{S}(v)$ the set of all schedules in the subtree rooted at node $v$.
-The primal heuristic applied in each node is the longest processing time first (LPT) algorithm \citep{Graham1969}.
-In each schedule $S$ obtained by primal heuristic LPT, the algorithm reorders the machines so that $C_1(S)\geq\ldots\geq C_m(S)$.
-Lexicographic order may not apply at the partial schedule associated with level $\ell < n$ where only jobs $J_1,\ldots,J_{\ell}$ have been assigned to the $m$ machines.
-The vectorial lower bound $\vec{L}$ on the \ref{eq:lexopt} schedule $S^*\in\mathcal{S}(v)$ below node $v$ is computed in each node using the Section \ref{Section:Vectorial_Bounds} algorithms.
+The branch-and-bound algorithm computes a vectorial lower bound $\vec{L}$ on the lexicographically smallest schedule $S^*\in\mathcal{S}(v)$ below node $v$.
+Moreover, the primal heuristic applied in each node is longest processing time first (LPT) \citep{Graham1969}.
+In each schedule $S$ obtained by LPT, the branch-and-bound algorithm reorders the machines so that $C_1(S)\geq\ldots\geq C_m(S)$.
+Note that this lexicographic ordering may not hold for the partial schedule of jobs $J_1,\ldots,J_{\ell}$ associated with node $v$.